Beth Chapman says closure of Da Kine Bail Bonds allows fans to ‘get a piece of history’

 “This is were they could always come to get a little piece of Dog, where they feel like they were part of the show,” Beth Chapman said.
 “It’s just been a very, very long ride at this place.
 So it’s just been bittersweet for us to go.”

-Beth Chapman says they’re trying to make things smaller to have a more “personal” service and still plan to spend most of their time at their home.
+The power couple is having a clearance sale to downsize, allowing fans to potentially purchase most items.
+Chapman said they’re trying to make things smaller to have a more “personal” service.

-“We’re at a place where we need to shrink down our obligations and not take on so much responsibility,” said Beth Chapman.
+“We’re at a place where we need to shrink down our obligations and not take on so much responsibility,” she said.

+Even though they will uproot their office and store, the Chapmans still plan to spend most of their time at their home in Hawaii.

-Amid moving and filming their new show, Beth Chapman has been fighting stage four throat cancer by getting treatment on the mainland.
-The couple recently returned from their Colorado home, which Beth Chapman says is helping her health.
+Amid moving and filming their new show, Chapman has been fighting recurring stage 4 throat cancer.
+The couple recently returned from their Colorado home, which she says is helping her health.

 “My lungs were very distressed in Colorado because of the altitude … so coming back to sea level did my body good,” she said.
 “Being back home is a lot better for me.”

-Beth Chapman is cherishing each day and is continuing to fight back to good health.
+Chapman is cherishing each day and continuing to fight back to good health.

-“I’m a fighter, I’m a strong fighter — big-time survivor — and I’m gonna fight this as vigorously as it’s fighting me,” Beth Chapman said.
+“I’m a fighter, I’m a strong fighter — big-time survivor — and I’m gonna fight this as vigorously as it’s fighting me,” she said.